ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 - By [extending the global `window.CKEDITOR_TRANSLATIONS` object](#using-the-windowckeditor_translations-object).
 	This can be done before initiating the CKEditor 5 editor instance.
 - By [creating `.po` files with translations](#creating-po-files) in the `lang/translations/` directory of the published package like other CKEditor 5 packages do.
-	This option will be useful for third-party plugin creators as it allows bundling translations only for needed languages during the webpack compilation.
+	This option will be useful for third-party plugin creators as it allows bundling translations only for needed languages during the webpack compilation step.

 ### Using the `add()` function

 The first option for adding translations is via {@link module:utils/translation-service.add the translation-service's `add()` helper}.
-This utility adds translations to the `window.CKEDITOR_TRANSLATIONS` object by extending it.
+This utility adds translations to the global `window.CKEDITOR_TRANSLATIONS` object by extending it.
 Since it needs to be imported, it works only before building the editor.

-Starting with the CKEditor 5 v19.0.0 release, it now accepts the optional `getPluralForm()` function as the third argument.
-This function is only needed for defining translations for not supported languages.
+Starting with the CKEditor 5 v19.0.0 release, the `add()` method now accepts an optional `getPluralForm()` function as the third argument.
+This function is only needed for defining the plural form if no language file was loaded for a particular language.
 It also accepts an array of translations for a *message* if the *message* should support singular and plural forms.

 ```js
 add( 'pl', {